jrullan/StateMachine/README.md

 ### Transitions

-Transitions are added to a specific state in the setup() function.
+Transitions are added to the states in the setup() function.
 When specifying a transition of a state you pass the name of the function that evaluates the transition and the state object you want the machine to transition to when it evaluates to true.

 ```c++
   S1->addTransition(&transitionS1S2,S2);  // S1 transition to S2